amyhupe/amyhupe.co.uk/src/weeknotes/weeknote-19.md

 - content design to product management
 - being a doer to being a decision maker
 - an established organisation to a startup
-- a fairly mature design system to one in its infancy (Babylon DNA is just about to launch)
+- a fairly mature design system to one in its infancy (Babylon's design system is just about to launch)
 - a design system serving only web to one serving multiple-platforms

 I’ll admit it’s been tough at times.
 Taking on so many new challenges at once has brought on a bout of imposter syndrome and moments of unpleasant self-doubt.